 Lawrence completed his master’s degree in performing arts administration at New York University, authoring his thesis "Opera: The Irrelevant Art: Uniting Marketing and Organizational Strategy to Combat the Depopularization of Opera in the United States."
 He has consulted on projects for MCC Theater, Opera Orchestra of New York, New York City Opera, and on the cultural development of Lower Manhattan for New York City council member Alan Gerson.

 A self-described “arts-entrepreneur,” Edelson is a successful and creative leader with a proven track record of leading non-profit and for-profit companies, and of balancing artistic idealism and fiscal realism.
 In the for-profit sector, Lawrence founded Pro Musica Tours while still a university student.
 The company has become one of New York City’s most highly respected cultural tourism operators, specializing in educational arts travel programs for student groups.
 The company features three distinct product lines: Broadway and Beyond, Musical Treasures of New York, and Destination Dance.

 In the opera field, Lawrence is best known as the founder of American Lyric Theater (ALT).
 He has been responsible for assembling ALT’s Board of Directors, its world-renowned artistic staff, and implementing strategic operating and fundraising plans to ensure the long-term viability of the organization.
-As producing artistic director at ALT, a position he continues to hold concurrent with his position at Opera Saratoga, he coordinates the diverse artistic programs of ALT, including The Composer Librettist Development Program, commissioning of new works, co-production relationships, and recordings.
-A tireless advocate for emerging artists and the diversification of audiences for opera, Edelson serves on the Strategy Committee for OPERA America, and continues to forge collaborations with opera companies across the country.
+As producing artistic director at ALT, a position he continues to hold concurrent with his position at Opera Saratoga, he coordinates the diverse artistic programs of ALT, including The Composer Librettist Development Program, commissioning of new works, and co-production relationships.
+A tireless advocate for emerging artists and the diversification of audiences for opera, Edelson has served on the Strategy Committee for OPERA America, and continues to forge collaborations with opera companies across the country.